ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 2. for any palindrome, the substring after the pivot point is equal to the reverse of the substring before the pivot point

-We might want to more formally state this insight in terms of maximal palindrome and the array {{im}}P{{mi}} of maximal palindrome length:
+We might want to state this insight more formally in terms of indices of centers of palindromes and the array {{im}}P{{mi}} of maximal palindrome length:

 > For nonnegative integers {{im}}i{{mi}} and {{im}}j{{mi}} where
 {{im}}i < j{{mi}}, if {{im}}i - P[i]/2 > j - P[j]/2{{mi}} then